A Brief Primer on Vice and Sex Trade in Colonial Vietnam | Saigoneer

 They also attempted to regulate the trade, creating maisons de tolerance in Hanoi where sex workers were supposed to register, get medical examinations, and let "civilized" men enjoy life without the threat of homosexuality and syphilis.
 Yet according to Shaun Malarney, who translated Vu Trong Phung’s Luc Xi, male prostitutes were common at least until the 1920s and 1930s.
 They used to gather outside the Citadel, the garrison for French soldiers in Saigon, along with female prostitutes.

 Vietnam, and particularly Saigon, became internationally known for its sex trade.
 Keeping with French ideals of race, a hierarchy among prostitutes began to be imported into the cities.
-Japanese sex women, mostly the children of poor farmers, were known around the world, much like modern-day Thai prostitutes.
+Japanese sex workers, mostly the children of poor farmers, were known around the world, much like modern-day Thai prostitutes.
 These Japanese women were seen by men as submissive, elegant, less prone to STDs, and had clean brothels.

 Poor Europeans also arrived in Vietnam to partake in the skin trade, mostly from the continent's southeast.
 They enjoyed a certain prestige because they were white, and catered to upper-class officers, civil servants, and rich merchants.
 Many of these new arrivals were Jewish women escaping prosecution in Romania, and the term Valaque was soon applied to any white European prostitute.
 Victor Le Lan wrote of them: